Skip to main content

 Activity

-What a programme DOES with its inputs to produce outputs; the direct work or services delivered.
+What a program DOES with its inputs to produce outputs; the direct work or services delivered.

 Output

-Direct, tangible products of programme activities; what the programme produces, not what beneficiaries gain.
+Direct, tangible products of program activities; what the program produces, not what beneficiaries gain.

 Logframe / Logical Framework